 It turns out, resilience goes beyond better uptime into smarter architecture.

-Many organizations are now rethinking their cloud strategy through the lens of diversification.
-Instead of relying on a single provider, more teams are adopting hybrid or multi-cloud models.
+Instead of relying on a single provider, more teams are adopting hybrid or multi-cloud management models.
 They are blending AWS, Azure, Google Cloud, DigitalOcean, among others, and even on-prem systems.
 The goal is to ensure if one fails, another can take over.

 It’s not cheap, but it’s a lot less expensive than hours of global downtime.